 This is not a must-use tip for every situation, but makes a lot of sense for dashboards that are meant to provide self-serve analytics.
 If you have certain dashboards that are not meant to be changed very often, deprioritize filters and buttons by moving them to the right navigation.

 Choose Five or Fewer Colors for Your Workbooks

 At times, the number of distinct categories within a dimension on a view will dictate how many colors are required in a data visualization.
-For example, I may have a unique color for each region: North, East, South, and West.
-When possible, I try to limit the number of colors to five or fewer; an unspoken rule I picked up from Google Analytics’ simple color choices.
+For example, we may have a unique color for each region: North, East, South, and West.
+When possible, we try to limit the number of colors to five or fewer; an unspoken rule we picked up from Google Analytics’ simple color choices.

 Google Analytics does have a set of visuals called “Motion Charts” that contain more than five unique colors, but outside of that, it is challenging to find visuals with more than two different colors.
 Using five or fewer colors reduces the burden on the end user because they do not have to work as hard to look back and forth to the color legend to determine what the marks on a view represent.

 If you are in a situation where more than five categories need distinct colors, consider a two-color palette – making the category of interest a color that stands out, and everything else a more muted color, such as gray.
 See tip three in our Data-Driven Storytelling Series for more on getting the most from color in data visualization.